asokolsky4clari/asokolsky4clari/README.md

 ### Cheers! 👋

-I am Sr Infra Engineer on [Rabiya Ahmed](https://github.com/RabiyaClari)'s Team.
+I am a Sr Infra Engineer on [Thomas Jackson's](https://github.com/thomasjackson-clari)'s Team.

 <!--
 **asokolsky4clari/asokolsky4clari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.